Advanced-Vision-and-Learning-Lab/SSATKD_Lightning/README.md

 This source code is licensed under the license found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.

-This product is Copyright (c) 2023 J. Ritu, E. Barnes, R. Martell, A. Dine and J. Peeples.
+This product is Copyright (c) 202X TBD.
 All rights reserved.

-## <a name="CitingHist"></a>Citing HLTDNN
+## <a name="CitingHist"></a>Citing SSATKD

-If you use the Passive Sonar Classification classification code, please cite the following reference using the following entry.
+If you use the SSATKD code, please cite the following reference using the following entry.

 **Plain Text:**

-J. Ritu, E. Barnes, R. Martell, A. Dine and J. Peeples, "Histogram Layer Time Delay Neural Network For Passive Sonar Classification," 2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), pp. 1-5, doi: 10.1109/WASPAA58266.2023.10248102.
+TBD

 **BibTex:**

 ```
-@inproceedings{Ritu2023histogram,
-  title={Histogram layer time delay neural network for passive sonar classification},
-  author={Ritu, Jarin and Barnes, Ethan, and Martell, Riley, and  Van Dine, Alexandra, and Peeples, Joshua},
-  booktitle={2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA)},
-  pages={TBD},
-  year={2023},
-  organization={IEEE}
-}
+TBD
 ```